 ShotSpotter, Inc. (the "Company") provides precision-policing solutions for law enforcement to help deter gun violence and make cities, campuses and facilities safer.
-The company's flagship product, ShotSpotter Flex, is the leading outdoor gunshot detection, location and forensic system trusted by approximately 100 cities.
-ShotSpotter Missions uses artificial intelligence-driven analysis to help strategically plan patrol missions and tactics for maximum crime deterrence.
+The company's flagship product, ShotSpotter Flex, is the leading outdoor gunshot detection, location and forensic system trusted by more than 100 cities.
+ShotSpotter Missions uses machine learning-driven analysis to help strategically plan patrol missions and tactics for maximum crime deterrence.
+ShotSpotter Labs is the Company's effort to support innovative uses of its technology to help protect wildlife and the environment.
 The Company offers its solutions on a SaaS-based subscription model to its customers.